How is Hair Loss (Baldness) defined?

 - Scalp conditions causing itchy scalp, hair loss, and flaking repeated scratching such as dandruff or seborrheic dermatitis

 It is easier to treat hair loss early when the process is starting and hair structures are still present but dormant than when the hair structures are absent and dead.
-The earlier the treatment leads to better results.
+The earlier treatment leads to better results.
 Both male and female pattern hair loss is not cured in a “one and done” treatment.
 It requires lifelong treatment.
 Any break in treatment will begin the hair loss process.

 Current treatment options include: